 What Is a C Wire and What Does It Do on a Thermostat?

-You can find out if you have a C wire by doing the following:
+You can determine if you have a C wire by doing the following:

-- Switch off power to the thermostat at the breaker.
+- Cut power to the thermostat at the breaker.

-- Take off the thermostat and check the wiring.
+- Pull off the thermostat and look at the wiring.

-- If there are five or six multicolored wires, you have what’s required for a smart thermostat.
-You might be wondering what color is the C wire on a thermostat—and the answer to that is often blue.
+- If there are five or six multicolored wires, you have what’s needed for a smart thermostat.
+You might be pondering what color is the C wire on a thermostat—and the answer to that is usually blue.